kleiton0x00/kleiton0x00.github.io/_posts/2021-02-08-Evade-EDR-with-Shellcode-Injection-and-gain-persistence-using-Registry-Run-Keys.md

 ## Packaging the shellcode

-There is a open source tool called Shecodnject which nicely package our generated shellcode into EXE.
+There is a open source tool called [Shecodeject](https://github.com/TaroballzChen/shecodject) which nicely package our generated shellcode into EXE.
 Open the tool using python3 as root:

 ```
 sudo python3 shecodnject.py